cap-js/docs/guides/databases-hana.md

 * Generates _[.hdbtabledata](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2cc2e43458d4abda6788049c58143dc/35c4dd829d2046f29fc741505302f74d.html)_ files for the [CSV files](databases#providing-initial-data) in the project.
 If a _[.hdbtabledata](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2cc2e43458d4abda6788049c58143dc/35c4dd829d2046f29fc741505302f74d.html)_ file is already present next to the CSV files, no new file is generated.
 * Creates a Cloud Foundry service of type `hdi-shared`, which creates a HDI container.
 Also, you can explicitly specify the name like so: `cds deploy --to hana:<myService>`.
 * Starts `@sap/hdi-deploy` locally.
 Should you need a tunnel to access the database, you can specify its address with `--tunnel-address <host:port>`.
+    * HOW DOES THIS WORK???
+I DIDN'T HAVE hdi-deploy installed globally! --- in any case, without `npm i @sap/hdi-deploy`, `cds deploy -2 hana` errors with `Error: HDI deployment failed with exit code -1. @sap/hdi-deploy child process was closed by signal: SIGSEGV` (`@sap/hdi-deploy@4.6.1` was also in the log output... current is `4.8.0`)
 * Stores the binding information in the _.cdsrc-private.json_ file of your project.
 With this information, `cds watch`/`run` can fetch the SAP HANA credentials at runtime, so that the server can connect to it.

 [Learn more about the deployment using HDI.](https://help.sap.com/docs/HANA_CLOUD_DATABASE/b9902c314aef4afb8f7a29bf8c5b37b3/1b567b05e53c4cb9b130026cb2e7302d.html){.learn-more}